Packaging Designs That Lose Customers

 Misspelling and mislabeling can adversely affect a business’s reputation.
 Sometimes typos and graphic design flaws, although hilarious to everyone else, will drive customers away.
 They can be expensive to fix, and the damage to your brand may be permanent.

 One of the primary culprits is poor translations from one language to another, usually English.
 Use multiple departments to examine every word and sentence before printing and packaging.
-A packaging assurance testing company can scrutinize everything to ensure your packaging is error free.
+A packaging assurance testing company can scrutinize everything to ensure your packaging is error-free.

 7. Unclear or Confusing Messaging

 Is it a candy or a laundry detergent?
 By now you’ve heard stories about people accidentally or intentionally ingesting Tide Pods.
-Although Tide’s packaging clearly states it’s a detergent and not for consumption, the colors and candy-like appearance has caused some confusion, especially to young children.
+Although Tide’s packaging clearly states it’s a detergent and not for consumption, the colors and candy-like appearance have caused some confusion, especially to young children.

-Ambiguous packaging that forces consumers to pick it up just to read and understand the contents is not the reason you want them to pick it up.
+Ambiguous CPG packaging that forces consumers to pick it up just to read and understand the contents is not the reason you want them to pick it up.
 A shiny gold box with butterflies may capture attention, but if the bottle inside contains fish oil capsules, you’ll lose the customer.
 Be sure your packaging is clear about what’s inside to avoid accusations of misleading the consumer.

 Don’t try and explain everything about the product on one small package.
 Keep it clean with plenty of white space.
 Limit your information to the name and one or two main features and benefits.
 Use high contrasting type font that is bold and easy to read without magnification.
 If you require a detailed explanation, use an insert.